Using Dropdown as a fancy form field

 Head over here to download, get usage info or view a demo.

-jQuery drop-down selector
+post a commentjQuery drop-down selector

-UI / UX developers have long wished the built-in , except with links, not options, and allowing you to specify the behaviour of each link (callback? disabled?) and precisely how the drop-down looks.
+Dropdown is a simulation of the in-built , except with links, not options, and allowing you to specify the behaviour of each link (callback? disabled?) and precisely how the drop-down looks.

 Head over here to download, get usage info or view a demo.